mdumke/angular_experiments/angular_cheatsheet.md

     // handle error
   });
 ```
-- For servier-communication, angular uses the `$http`-service which is based on the `$q`-service.
+- For server-communication, angular uses the `$http`-service which is based on the `$q`-service.
 It takes as argument a configuration object to set up the request, and it returns a promise, hence a basic interaction could look like this:
 ```js
 $http({
   method: "GET",